TaskaRaine/Ancient-Tools/README.md

 [Version 1.0.0](https://github.com/TaskaRaine/Ancient-Tools/releases/download/1.0.0/AncientTools_V1.0.0.zip)

 ### Change Log
+#### Version 1.4.7
+Fixed a crash that infrequently occurred with the pestle renderer in Vintage Story 1.17.

+Fixed an error in the stripped log recipes that prevented purpleheart, kapok and ebony stripped logs from being crafted into firewood.

 #### Version 1.4.6

 Compiled the mod with VS RC-5 to prevent crashes that were happening with a 'Method Not Found' error with TesselateShape() that occurred when AT 1.4.5 was used on RC-5